 - Non-ionizing radiation does not break bonds but causes heat and can be seen on the electromagnetic spectrum as radio waves, microwaves and infra-red light

-- Although we know how damaging ionizing radiation can be, research shows that non-ionising radiation can be equally damaging as it's all around us
+- Although we know how damaging ionizing radiation can be, research shows that non-ionizing radiation can be equally damaging as it's all around us

-- The human body has its own natural electromagnetic field which can be disrupted by artificial EMFs, leading to health issues, unbalance and disease
+- The human body has its own natural electromagnetic field which can be disrupted by artificial EMFs, leading to health issues, imbalance, and disease

 - EMF exposure caused by cell phones and digital and wireless devices may adversely affect your brain and cognition, immunity, sleep cycle and could be dangerous for your children